Studies suggest they can.

 However, opting for a MERV 13 filter cuts the risk level by about two-thirds, resulting in seven fewer people getting sick under the exact same circumstances.
 Below are the charts for Tuberculosis and Rhinovirus (common cold), which follow similar trends but with less risk in general, as they are less contagious diseases than Influenza.
 The trend holds true in the office and hospital setting also.
 You can see those charts here.

 You should.
 Using a MERV 13 filter will not make you immune from the flu or other viral infections, but, according to the study, it can decrease the odds of you or a family member catching it in your home.
-MERV 13 filters, such as Second Nature’s Catch All filter, are about the most effective filters against small particles you can buy short of the HEPA variety.
+MERV 13 filters, such as Second Nature’s Health Shield, are about the most effective filters against small particles you can buy short of the HEPA variety.
 The experiment projects a MERV 13 filter will catch about 87% of droplet nuclei that pass through.
 A MERV 4 is only expected to catch 11%.
 So yes, you should opt for a better air filter.

 Is duct cleaning something you should do for your home?